Presenteeism in the workplace and what does presenteeism mean. Whilst looking at presenteeism statistics

 Offering paid sick leave

-Where employees are struggling financially, they are more likely to come to work when sick where paid sick leave is not offered.
+Employees who struggle financially, are more likely to come to work when sick.
+This is more probable where paid sick leave isn’t offered.
 This would be particularly true for long-term sickness, where in the UK minimal government sick pay is offered, where employees cannot afford not to work when sick.

 Healthy Families Act demonstrates that if workers in the U.S. had just seven paid sick days per year, the U.S. national economy would experience a net savings of $8.2 billion per year due to reduced turnover, higher productivity, and reduction in the spread of contagion in the workplace.

-Employers are placed in a difficult situation, as there are employees who take advantage of paid sick leave.
+Employees take advantage of paid sick leave, which makes it difficult for employers.
 The question is, do you as a company offer paid sick leave for the majority of honest people, to discourage presenteeism?
 Or do you not provide for paid sick leave, thus leaving your business open to the risk of higher presenteeism and reduced productivity?

 Boost morale in your organisation